Nephrops norvegicus: Description

-Nephrops norvegicus has the typical body shape of a lobster, albeit narrower than the large genus Homarus.
+Nephrops norvegicus has the typical body shape of a lobster, albeit narrower than the larger-bodied genus Homarus.
 It is pale orange in colour, and grows to a typical length of 18–20 cm, or exceptionally 25 cm long, including the tail and claws.
 A carapace covers the animal's cephalothorax, while the abdomen is long and segmented, ending in a broad tail fan.
 The first three pairs of legs bear claws, of which the first are greatly elongated and bear ridges of spines.
 Of the two pairs of antennae, the second is the longer and thinner.
-There is a long, spinous rostrum, and the compound eyes are kidney-shaped, providing the name of the genus, from the Greek roots νεφρός (nephros, "kidney") and ops ("eye").
+There is a long, spinous rostrum, and the compound eyes are kidney-shaped, providing the name of the genus, from the Greek roots νεφρός (nephros, "kidney") and ὄψ ("eye").

 Distribution

 Nephrops norvegicus is found in the north-eastern Atlantic Ocean and North Sea as far north as Iceland and northern Norway, and south to Portugal.
-It is not common in the Mediterranean Sea except in the Adriatic Sea, notably the north Adriatic.
+It is found in the Mediterranean Sea and is common in the Adriatic Sea, notably the north Adriatic.
 It is absent from both the Black Sea and the Baltic Sea.
 Due to its ecological demands for particular sediments, N. norvegicus has a very patchy distribution, and is divided into over 30 populations.
 These populations are separated by inhospitable terrain, and adults rarely travel distances greater than a few hundred metres.